LINE OF RESPONSIBILITY: Responsible to the Lead Case Manager

-- Completes and updates Weekly Summary by noon of each Monday.
+- Completes and updates Case Tracker by noon of each Monday.
 (E)

-- Meets at least once each week with each UC assigned to his/her caseload, provides accurate and detailed progress notes, facilitates release planning and communication.
+- Meets at least once each week with each youth assigned to his/her caseload, provides accurate and detailed progress notes, facilitates release planning and communication.
 (E)

 - Manages a high-turnover caseload created by incoming placements and releases.
 (E)

-- Manages reunification process for each UC.
+- Manages reunification process for each child.
 (E)

 - Coordinates each case with the clinician, Lead Case Manager, and GDIT Case Coordinator, (and at times CFS and FFS) to review progress, concerns, and make recommendations for release.
 (E)